Praxorium/documentation/README.md

-Praxorium is a place for praxis, for applying tools intended to deal with complexity to some of the most complex (wicked) social problems of our time.
+Praxorium is a place for global praxis, for active, open, and transparent collaboration on complex (wicked) social problems of our time.

-Due to the nature of Praxorium's mission and charter, all donations to Praxorium are both completely unconditional and fully transparent.
+Due to the nature of Praxorium's mission and charter, all donations to Praxorium are regarded as completely unconditional and recorded with full transparency.

 # Praxis (process) - from Wikipedia: